nitzanye/react-around-api-full/README.md

-# react-around-api-full
+# Around the U.S.

+## This repository contains:

-The API of "Around the U.S." with authorization and registration handled by the back-end server.
+- The [backend API](https://github.com/nitzanye/react-around-api-full/tree/main/backend) of "Around the U.S." with authorization and registration handled by the back-end server.

+- The [frontend](https://github.com/nitzanye/react-around-api-full/tree/main/frontend) React Application which uses this API.

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.